 - 2.1 All water fittings supplied with water by a water undertaker, including RPZ valves, shall comply with the requirements of the regulations. - 2.2 The proposed installation and use of RPZ valves shall be notified in advance to the water undertaker (see Section 3).
 RPZ valves shall not be installed until consent is deemed to have been granted.
-Failure to comply with the requirements specified as a condition of consent may result in the water undertaker temporarily disconnecting the supply and requiring the removal of the RPZ valve.
-Reconnection shall only be with the agreement of the water undertaker. - 2.3 Failure to notify the water undertaker of the intention to install a RPZ valve could result in legal action being taken. - 2.4 Water undertakers shall maintain and manage a register of RPZ valves in their area of water supply for enforcement purposes. - 2.5 Water undertakers shall require valid commissioning and on-site compliance testing reports for all RPZ valves installed. - 2.6 The person responsible for a RPZ valve must be aware that installation and use of RPZ valves requires an on-going commitment to testing (see Sections 5 & 6). - 2.7 RPZ valves shall be of an appropriate quality and standard and be suitable for the circumstances in which they will be used.
-Because RPZ valves create a flow and pressure drop across the device they may not be suitable for use on low pressure supplies or systems likely to be subjected to pressure fluctuations.
-The water pressure at the intended location of a RPZ valve shall be known before it is installed.
-It is the installer's responsibility to confirm that the RPZ valve is suitable for the intended location. - 2.8 RPZ valves intended to be installed and used for hot water applications must be suitable for such circumstances. - 2.9 RPZ valves can be installed to provide protection against backflow from a fluid not exceeding fluid category 4.
+Failure to comply with the requirements specified as a condition of consent may result in the water undertaker taking enforcement action which may include temporarily disconnecting the water supply to the premises and requiring the removal of the RPZ valve.
+Reconnection shall only be with the agreement of the water undertaker. - 2.3 Failure to notify the water undertaker of the intention to install a RPZ valve could result in legal action being taken. - 2.4 Water undertakers maintain and manage a register of RPZ valves in their area of water supply to ensure on-going compliance for enforcement purposes. - 2.5 Water undertakers require valid commissioning and on-site compliance testing report(s) for all RPZ valves installed. - 2.6 The installation and use of RPZ valves requires an on-going commitment to testing (this will normally be required under the terms and conditions of consent issued by the water undertaker prior to installation see Sections 3, 5 & 6). - 2.7 In accordance with Regulation 4(1) RPZ valves shall be of an appropriate quality and standard and be suitable for the circumstances in which they will be used.
+Because RPZ valves create a flow and pressure drop across the device they may not be suitable for use on low pressure water supplies or systems likely to be subjected to pressure fluctuations.
+The full range of water pressures available at the intended location of a proposed RPZ valve shall be known before it is installed. - 2.8 RPZ valves intended to be installed and used for hot water applications must be suitable for such circumstances. - 2.9 RPZ valves can be installed to provide protection against backflow from a fluid not exceeding fluid category 4.
 Fluid risk categories are defined in Schedule 1 of the regulations.
-The category or risk will be determined by the highest level of risk downstream to which the water system is or maybe exposed.

-2.10 Zone or whole-site protection does not replace the requirement of the regulations to make provision for adequate point-of-use backflow protection
+The category or risk will be determined by the highest level of risk downstream to which the water system is or maybe exposed. - 2.10 Zone or whole-site protection does not replace the requirement of the regulations for adequate point-of-use backflow protection.